 The first thing that grabs your attention is the sheer beauty of The Rebel Princess.
 This is one of the most visual historical Chinese dramas on this list.
 The production value is vast, with custom cities in indoor studies and fully functioning rivers.

 From the set design to the costumes and the action scenes, The Rebel Princess does not disappoint in the realistic aspect as well.
 This is boosted by veteran actors such as Zhang Zi Yi and Zhou Yiwei as the protagonists.
 However, the plot does not live up to this excellent production.
-The romance between the characters Ah Wu and Xiao Qi, is awkward at first.
-Also, Wu is meant to be 15, played by the then 38-year-old actress.
+The romance between the characters Ah Wu and Xiao Qi is awkward at first.
+Also, Wu is meant to be 15, played by the then-38-year-old actress.
 It completely ruins the story’s immersion as she does not look the part.
 Still, there are some genuinely sweet moments between them.
 My main issue with this film is its length.
 It drags on for so long, and it’s hard to get back into it once you’ve zoned out.

 13. The Longest Day in Chang’an (2019, Apple TV)

 This film is a breath of fresh air.
 We get a fast-paced mystery and espionage story.
-During the Tang Dynasty, our main protagonists, Zhang Xiaojing (Lei Jia Yin) and Li Bi (Jackson Yee) have 24 hours to foil a terrorist plot against the empire.
+During the Tang Dynasty, our main protagonists, Zhang Xiaojing (Lei Jia Yin) and Li Bi (Jackson Yee) had 24 hours to foil a terrorist plot against the empire.
 While the frequent flashbacks can get boring, they come into play to understand the characters and the consequences of their actions.

 As everything is set within 24 hours, you must pay attention to not miss critical details.
 The dialogue is hilariously witty at times, and the set design is just gorgeous, incorporating historically accurate landscapes and buildings into the show.
 If you like fast-paced mysteries, give this drama a go.